 Overseas vendors; please contact Hilary Whitehurst (phone +44 1332 250970 or email firstname.lastname@example.org) for advice about customs/insurance requirements before despatching material.

-Please beware of so-called auctioneers that recommend you to sell privately to their 'active buyers'; they may themselves be buying the stamps from you at a less than generous price, simply in order to sell them later in their own auctions for a large profit!
+Please beware of so-called auctioneers that recommend you to sell privately to their 'active buyers'; they may themselves be buying the stamps or postal history from you at a less than generous price, simply in order to sell them later in their own auctions for a large profit!
 Selling collections 'as a whole' may also have adverse taxation implications.
 Cavendish is a consignment-only Auction House, where there is no conflict of interest due to an auctioneer selling his own stock.

 PRIVATE TREATY SALES

 Only in rare and very special circumstances does Cavendish advise clients to sell their material by Private Treaty (i.e. by private negotiated sale) because it is their belief that the auction system will nearly always bring you a higher net return.
 However, quotations for the charges for Private Treaty Sale negotiations of major collections can be provided- please contact James Grimwood-Taylor (phone 01332 250970 or Email: email@example.com).

 Competitive commission rates, based on a percentage of the hammer-prices of sold lots, are charged to all Cavendish's vendors.
 Special terms can be negotiated for larger Collections and 'named' sales, and for significant single items.
 Our rates reflect the expertise and experience required to lot and describe collections properly, which normally results in a higher net return to vendors as compared to results achieved when collections are offered in large lots and not expertly described.
 A small additional charge is usually made to cover the costs of insurance.
 Cavendish occasionally conducts Charity Auctions (and includes lots offered on behalf of Charities in their regular auctions), and vendor's commission is usually reduced for such lots.